Submitting Samples for Review

 Press Invitations to visit Wineries and Wine Regions

 We love to visit other wine and food regions to learn about the wines and share the information with our many readers.
-We have visited California a number of times, Santorini in Greece, Montpellier and Carcassonne in France and Puglia, Sicily and Tuscany as part of a media group.
+We have visited California a number of times, Santorini in Greece, Montpellier and Carcassonne in France and Puglia, Sicily and Tuscany, Italy, and Barcelona, Spain, as part of a media group.
 We appreciate at least 4 weeks notice, but understand when plans come together with shorter notice.
 Please feel free to contact us to check our availability and requirements.

 Wine Competition Judging

 Amy worked a number of years on the Houston Livestock Show and Rodeo International Wine Competition Committee and has training to evaluate wine for competition purposes.
+She has also judged wines in Competitions.
 If you would like an impartial, qualified judge, please contact us to determine availability and requirements.

 Our Policy on Wine-related Smartphone apps